 You can claim this rebate either:

-- as an automatic reduction on your contribution amount, or
+- as an automatic reduction on your premium amount, or

 - through your annual tax return (your private health insurance tax statement will indicate the amount you are eligible to claim).